ckipp01/tooling-talks/episodes/1-a-talk-with-Olaf.md

 just has never gotten right or never managed to get right.

 Chris

 So you mentioned it really briefly and then we moved on and I actually want to spend some time on it.
 You mentioned Scalameta and then you like talked about some other stuff but I feel like a lot of the tools that you worked on are heavily reliant on that.

 Olaf

-They are and there's a big red thread around the whole, all of these projects and yeah so Eugene Bermako was a PhD student at EPFL, he was the author of the Scala 2 macro system Scala reflect and and author of the paradise macro annotation plugin and he was a fantastic advisor for me to work with.
+They are and there's a big red thread around the whole, all of these projects and yeah so Eugene Bermako was a PhD student at EPFL, he was the author of the Scala 2 macro system Scala reflect and author of the paradise macro annotation plugin and he was a fantastic advisor for me to work with.
 When I approached him he was so enthusiastic and at the time he had learned a lot of the lessons or like the caveats of what he had built and he wanted to do like a fresh start, which was Scalameta.
 So he wanted from the ground up to build a new meta programming toolkit that would address all meta programming needs in Scala down from like tokenizing parsing like macro expansion and everything.
 So when I approached him I said I wanted to do a code formatter, he said oh that perfectly fits within the umbrella of Scalameta and and so that's Scalameta.
 And that's the way it's mostly used today there is a tokenizer and there's a parser and it